- Office of the State Board of Education

 fax: (609) 633-0160

-- Enhancing preparation efforts by partnering with institutes of higher education and alternative route programs to ensure that the content, pedagogical and clinical portions of the curriculum adequately prepare candidates for positions in diverse schools and subject areas.
+- Enhancing preparation efforts by partnering with institutes of higher education and alternative route programs to ensure that the content, pedagogical, and clinical components adequately prepare candidates for positions in diverse schools and subject areas.

-- Identifying, recognizing and retaining educators who are exemplary in their work.
+- Recognizing outstanding educators who are exemplary in their work.

 Director: Kristen Brown